-You can keep up with the work of the Inquiry, including any changes to the terms of reference, by subscribing to our newsletter or following the Inquiry on social media.
+You can keep up to date with the work of the Inquiry by subscribing to our newsletter or following the Inquiry on social media.

 The Inquiry is currently tasked with looking at how to strengthen Aotearoa New Zealand’s preparedness for future pandemics.
 It will do this by identifying what lessons can be learned from New Zealand’s response to COVID-19, and how those lessons could be applied in preparation for any future pandemic.